What is a Felony Conviction in the United States?

 You are currently viewing What is a Felony Conviction in the United States?

 A felony represents the most severe type of crime in the United States.
-The federal government defines a felony as a crime with a punishment of more than one year.
-Different states define the same term in different ways, or sometimes not at all.
-Most states refer to a felony in terms of the amount of time an individual will serve in prison if convicted.
+The federal government defines a felony as a crime with a prison punishment of more than one year.
+States define the exact term differently, or sometimes not at all.
+Most states refer to a felony in terms of how long an individual will serve in prison if convicted.

 It is easier to understand a felony charge when you compare the conviction to a misdemeanor.
-These types of crimes are far less severe and generally carry a sentence of less than a year.
-Felonies tend to break down into categories to represent how serious the offense.
-They typically rank from Class A to Class E, with Class A reserved for the most severe crimes like murder, assault, or grand larceny.
+These crimes are far less severe and generally carry a sentence of less than a year.
+Felonies are broken down into categories to represent the seriousness of the offense.
+They typically rank from Class A to Class E, with Class A reserved for the most severe crimes like murder, assault, or grand theft.

 Why is a Felony Conviction Important?